• Skip to primary navigation

 Chronic stress may contribute to:

-• increased blood pressure
+• increased blood pressure and hypertension

-• reduced sexual desire
+• reduced sexual desire and difficulty becoming sexually aroused

-• difficulty achieving sexual arousal
+• difficulty achieving or maintaining an erection

 Monitoring Blood Pressure for Better Health